Content seriesView full content series

 How can HR meet challenges along the many routes to future work?by

 If, as an HR professional, you believe the often used quip ‘one size does not fit all’, then accepting the need for multiple paths, bridges and contingencies to future work should not be that difficult.
-In part three of this six-part series on crossing the chasms to future work, Mike Hammer – aka ‘The Gig Doctor’ – will provide guidance for meeting known and unknown challenges along the way.
+In part three of this series on crossing the chasms to future work, Mike Hammer – aka ‘The Gig Doctor’ – will provide guidance for meeting known and unknown challenges along the way.

 To progress along our HR journey to future work, we must recognise the gaps (people skills) and roadblocks (budget/management) earlier and act upon them more swiftly than we have in the past.